neefrehman/make-matrix/README.md

 This package comes with type definitions to provide type-safety when working with the returned arrays.

-Up to and including four dimensions, returned arrays will be given a specific type dictated by `T` and the number of dimensions, where `T` is the type of the value passed to the functions `initialValues` parameter (or `unknown` if not set).
+Returned Matrices will be given a specific type dictated by `T` and the number of dimensions, where `T` is the type of the value passed to the functions `initialValues` parameter (or `unknown`, if not set).

 For example, a three-dimensional array of numbers will be of type `number[][][]`.
 Points within the matrix can then only be reassigned to numbers.
 TypeScript's compiler will present errors when any reassignments are of the wrong type, including if they are at an incorrect depth in the array.
-This type-safety also exists when callbacks are used to dynamically populate your matrix.
+This type-safety also occurs when callbacks are used to dynamically populate your matrix.

 ```ts
 const threeDNumberArray = makeMatrix([2, 6, 5], 0); // return type of number[][][]